 As the uncertainty of the workplace due to COVID continues, sharing these tips below seems appropriate as remote, virtual learning, networking, mentoring, interviewing, and connecting with our community partnerships is the “new normal” across the globe.

-After working remotely for more than 100 days for UNCOMN from her home office as the Community Engagement Manager, Rachel Rubin Wilkins has had more than 80 pre-screen interviews, “community coffee chats” and professional interviews for fulltime positions and… not ONE of them was in person.
+After working remotely at UNCOMN for over 3 years from her home office as the Community Engagement Manager, Rachel Rubin Wilkins has had more than 400 pre-screen interviews, “community coffee chats” and professional interviews for full-time positions, and… not ONE of them was in person.
 Here are a few tips learned along the way:

 1) Be Tech-Savvy